Last Updated on August 12, 2021 by Danny

 The steel baseplate is fixed and sturdy.
 The well constructed footboard is solid and hefty.
 Being a three-legged stand, it offers improved reliability and stability that you will not find in a two-legged stand.
 Being a DW Heavy-Duty hardware, you can expect it to withstand quite a pummelling.

 Even the chains in the hi-hat mechanism are heavy duty, so it doesn’t matter how many years you perform, it will remain as snappy as the day you got it.
 The hi-hat feels extremely easy to use.
 While it is substantial, it still somehow ends up feeling light.
 The closing and opening mechanisms are also very responsive to even a slight movement of your foot.
 You even get a sort and a long rod for mounting and adjusting your cymbal.

-Overall, the good construction and operation of the Tama Speed Cobra 315 mean that it is an excellent dual-leg hi-hat stand for the money.
+Overall, the good construction and operation of the Tama Speed Cobra 315 make this the best hi hat stand for the money.

 The DW 3000 series hi-hat stand is the smaller brother of the DW 5000 series.
 It offers a great deal of hi-end features and is quite an affordable hi-hat stand at under $200.